-ABOUT THE SLAIGHT MUSIC UNSUNG HERO AWARD
+ABOUT THE UNSUNG HERO AWARD

 The Unsung Hero Award is presented annually in recognition of the exceptional contribution of an individual, active in any aspect of the Canadian folk music scene (production, promotion, presentation, etc).
 It is meant to recognize someone who works tirelessly behind the scenes for the love of the music and who has not been recognized for their contributions by national or international music entities.
 It includes volunteers in all their diversity who, year after year, lend support to folk clubs, festivals, house concerts, etc. Posthumous nominations are not accepted.